-Rick Reichart is originally from New Jersey but loves the laid-back lifestyle of the West Coast.
-Rick is classically trained in pastry and began his cake career over 25 years ago when he received a degree from a culinary college in Baltimore.
-He started in pastry and became a restaurant Pastry Chef.
-Rick has a big sweet tooth and loves working with sweets, but didn’t love the high-production demands of a restaurant.
-While living in Los Angeles, Rick looked for a way to integrate his pastry and fine art backgrounds.
-He became inspired to pursue cake decorating after seeing a magazine spread of amazing cakes by talented cake designers.
-One of those designers was Elin Katz, a celebrity cake designer and owner of Rosebud Cakes in Beverly Hills.
-Rick was later hired to work at Rosebud Cakes and is proud to call Elin one of his mentors, along with Joan Spitler of Joanie and Leigh’s Cakes (formerly Cake Divas) in Los Angeles and Annie Welch in Seattle.
-Rick spent many years working as a cake designer at high end cake shops in L.A. and Seattle before opening cakelava in Hawaii with Sasha.
+Rick is originally from New Jersey, but prefers the laid-back lifestyle of the West Coast.
+He has a background in fine arts and is classically trained with a Baking and Pastry degree.
+Before discovering cakes, he was a restaurant Pastry Chef.
+Rick loves sweets but not the high-production demands of a restaurant and wanted a creative outlet that combined his pastry and fine art skills.
+Custom cakes were a perfect match!
+While living in Los Angeles, Rick was inspired to pursue a cake career after seeing an Instyle magazine cake article that included Elin Katz, a celebrity cake artist and owner of Rosebud Cakes in Beverly Hills.
+Rick worked at Rosebud Cakes, and later with cake artist Joan Spitler, of Joanie and Leigh’s Cakes (formerly Cake Divas), and Annie Welch in Seattle.
+After working as a cake designer at high end cake shops in L.A. and Seattle, he was ready to “do his own thing” and open cakelava.

-One of Rick and Sasha’s proudest accomplishments was publishing a cake cookbook in 2013 with NYC Publisher Clarkson Potter (Penguin Random House) for Extreme Cakeovers: Make Showstopping Desserts from Store-Bought Ingredients.
+One of Rick and Sasha’s proudest accomplishments was publishing a cake cookbook in 2013 with NYC Publisher Clarkson Potter (Penguin Random House) called Extreme Cakeovers: Make Showstopping Desserts from Store-Bought Ingredients.

 The cakelava name

-We are often asked the origin of the cakelava name.
-The name combines the words “cake” and “lava” and was chosen by Rick.
-He wanted a single name word based on something Hawaiian – lava – that was beautiful and organic and expressed his love of art without restrictions.
+We are often asked the origin of the cakelava name, which was chosen by Rick.
+The name combines the words “cake” and “lava”.
+He wanted a single name word based on something Hawaiian – lava.
+We thought was beautiful and organic and expressed his love of art without restrictions.